dequbed/rsasl/README.md

 # Alternatives

 Please see [sasl-rs](https://gitlab.com/xmpp-rs/sasl-rs) for a pure Rust SASL implementation.
-It provides less Mechanisms but does not need heavy use of `unsafe` like rsasl does and is easier to use while harder to misuse.
+It provides less Mechanisms but does not need `unsafe` like rsasl does due to it's FFI-bindings and does not rely on an old (albeit well written) C library.